 An indemnity agreement is a promise to hold another party harmless when that party suffers some injury, legal harm, or financial harm.
 Indemnity agreements are rather common in Massachusetts business contracts, but not all of them are enforceable.
-It is important for your business to understand when these agreements are enforceable, and when they are not.
+It is important for your business and its brand to understand when these agreements are enforceable, and when they are not.

 Indemnity Agreements: What Are They?

 Indemnity is defined by Black's Law Dictionary as "a duty to make good any loss, damage, or liability incurred by another."
 It generally means to "hold harmless" another party for some type of loss or damage.

 Depending on the language of the indemnity agreement, it can also mean various other related things, such as:

 - Compensation for loss or damage from the actions of another party;